mktsui/ABCNews/README.md

 Currently this app can:
 1. Load data from TMDB API
+2. Display movie titles as CardViews in GridLayout
-2. Scroll to load more data
+3. Scroll to load more data
-3. Swipe to reload list
+4. Swipe to reload list
-4. Search title from existing list
+5. Search title from existing list

 This app uses Retrofit library to fetch data, and Picasso to download and display images.